 Earlier in her career, Tali helped to establish the BIP comedy channel and managed Hed Arzi's public relations department.
 Previously, she served as spokesperson and manager of the company’s public relations department as well as a senior board member.
 Tali also serves as a board member at Channel 24.

 The Bloomberg Foundation in Be’er Sheva is partnered with the Be’er Sheva Foundation to promote urban renewal efforts.
 Vered manages the team and provides strategic direction to all initiatives and programs.
-Previously, she worked as the vice manager of the Ministry for the Development of the Negev managing a budget of more than 100 million shekels.
+Previously, she worked as the Vice Manager of the Ministry for the Development of the Negev, managing a budget of more than NIS 100 million.
 She played a role in the 546 government decision with regard to the Negev and worked on various economic development projects in the area.
-Previously, Vered served as a senior project manager for the PORI Institute for Market Research and managed research and strategy for global brands.
+Previously, Vered served as a Senior Project Manager for the PORI Institute for Market Research and managed research and strategy for global brands.

 Hoshea works in the Prime Minister's Office.
 From 2013 to the beginning of 2015, Hoshea served as the Chief of Staff and Senior Advisor to Ms. Tzipi Livni, in her term as Minister of Justice and Chief Negotiator with the Palestinians.
 Prior to that, from 2010 to 2013, Hoshea worked for the Prime Minister’s Office, as the coordinator of the public commission to examine the maritime incident of 31 May 2010 (the Turkish flotilla incident) and as a result engaged in tailoring Israel’s investigation methods to meet international legal standards.From 2007 to 2009, Hoshea served as an advisor to Ministers of Justice, Professor Daniel Friedmann and Professor Ya’akov Ne’eman.
 He also held the position of Coordinator of the Israeli Government’s Ministerial Cabinet for Legislation and Law Enforcement.
 From 2006 to 2007, Hoshea served as an assistant to the State Attorney in the International Affairs Division.
 From 2004 to 2006, Hoshea worked with Israel’s former Attorney General, Supreme Court Justice Meni Mazuz.
 During his academic studies, Hoshea served as a research assistant in the field of constitutional law, and as a teaching assistant.